angular/angular/aio/content/tutorial/toh-pt3.md

 <code-example path="toh-pt3/src/app/heroes/heroes.component.html"
   header="heroes.component.html"></code-example>

-The browser refreshes and the app starts working again as it did before.
+The browser refreshes and the application starts working again as it did before.

 ## What changed?